PILING WORKS

 CAISSON PILE

-Caisson piling involves the manual labour excavation of soil and rock until a pre-determined depth.
-As the manual excavation takes place, the walls of the excavated shaft are supported by casting a concrete lining.
+Caisson piling works involve the manual excavation of soil to a pre-determined depth.
+As the manual excavation takes place, the walls of the excavated shaft are supported by casting a ready-mix concrete lining.
+Following which, a steel reinforcement cage is inserted into the shaft, and ready-mix concrete is poured into the shaft and left to set.

 BORED PILE